Irradi-ato-rs/A4E3/README.md

 Traditional AI safety relies on static constraints or probabilistic alignment. **A4E3** proposes a geometric approach: **integrity is not a rule to follow, but a geodesic to traverse.**

 By modeling an organization or AI system as a particle moving through a curved configuration space, we define safety as the **path of least resistance**.
-The framework provides both a **Newtonian formulation** (for real-time control and simulation) and an **Einsteinian formulation** (for theoretical validation of self-consistent spacetime dynamics).
+The framework provides both a **Newtonian formulation** (for real-time control and simulation) and an **Einsteinian formulation** (not yet, for theoretical validation of self-consistent spacetime dynamics).

 ## The Mathematical Core